-In collaboration with the MoHCC, ZimPAAC works in 372 facilities in 17 districts deploying more than 800 skilled health care workers to meet the UNAIDS “95-95-95” targets towards HIV epidemic control:
+In collaboration with the Ministry of Health and Child Care, ZimPAAC works in 395 facilities in 20 districts deploying more than 800 skilled health care workers to meet the UNAIDS “95-95-95” targets towards HIV epidemic control:

 - Ensuring 95% of all persons living with HIV know their status by providing integrated testing

 - Ensuring 95% of individuals diagnosed with HIV are initiated on antiretroviral therapy (ART) and retained in care

 - Ensuring 95% of people on treatment are virally suppressed

 - Building the capacity, skills and knowledge of health care workers through training and site-level mentoring at health facilities to strengthen health service by improving patient linkages between HIV testing, initiation on treatment, and retention in care rates.

 - Working with health facilities to improve the availability and quality of HIV prevention, treatment, care and support services through site support and quality improvement projects.

 - Supporting public facilities to offer client-centered services to vulnerable and most at risk groups, such as key and priority populations.

 - Increasing uptake of pre-exposure prophylaxis services through training, technical assistance and direct client support.

 - Conducting index testing through community linkages activities that help clients, and their sexual partners and biological children, access HIV testing.